 - Keep your core engaged as you press your hands forward and away from you.
 Don't let your body rotate!

-If You: Can’t Maintain Neutral Alignment
+2. You Can’t Maintain Neutral Alignment

 Believe it or not, your core consists of many muscles between your shoulders and knees, including your glutes and your quads.
 And during a plank, you need to actively squeeze your butt and legs to keep your whole body aligned.